crownstone/bluenet/docs/UART_PROTOCOL.md

 1     | [Control msg](../docs/PROTOCOL.md#control_packet).
 10000 | uint8  | Enable/disable advertising.
 (Currently the packet is ignored, and it toggles instead)
 10001 | uint8  | Enable/disable mesh.
 (Currently the packet is ignored, and it toggles instead)
+10002 | -      | Get ID of this Crownstone.
+10003 | -      | Get MAC address of this Crownstone.
 10103 | -      | Increase the range on the current channel.
 10104 | -      | Decrease the range on the current channel.
 10105 | -      | Increase the range on the voltage channel.